marcozanotti/tsforecasting-course/README.md

 # Materials:

+-   Slides of the course
 -   R scripts for each lecture
 -   Data for the lectures
--   Slides of the course
+-   Challenges
+-   Examination